Global Supply Chain Management

 Every global supply chain management major gains valuable hands-on experience through one or more internships or co-ops at firms such as Church & Dwight, Becton Dickinson, Johnson & Johnson, L’Oreal and Pfizer.

-Our program has had a 100% job placement rate for three consecutive years!Michael Holmstrom, '11
+Our program has had a 100% job placement rate for four consecutive years!Michael Holmstrom, '11

 Read what one of our graduates has to say about the program.